Q and A with Eleanor Curtis as told to Andrew Turner of Reportage Online www.reportage.co.uk

 Some of your new work is themed around water and are taken under water.
 Can you tell me something about this new work.

 I love the water, I love the oceans, but it’s more than that.
-I love being in the water and love being under the water.
-Being in the blue, being in the ocean is the most incredible sensation, and it is an incredible privilege.
-It is like being in another world, you feel its greatness and it is humbling….
+I love being in the water and under the water.
+Being in the blue is the most incredible sensation and an incredible privilege.
+It is another world and when I am under water I feel its greatness, its expanse, and it is humbling.

-Being able to marry my photography with my love for the water has been an incredible discovery and I continue to explore how to photograph in this environment.
-In a way, it is the opposite to digital studio photography where you have absolute control over your subject and your lighting.
-By contrast, when under the water you have no control over the light, the angle or the position of the subject as everything is constantly moving and continuously changing, and it is this movement and the fluidity of subjects that I find fascinating to photograph.
+Being able to marry my photography with my love for the water has been an incredible discovery.
+It is the opposite to digital studio photography where you may have absolute control over your subject and lighting.
+By contrast, when under water there is no control over the light, the angle or the position of the subject.
+Everything is constantly moving and continuously changing.
+It is this movement and fluidity that I find fascinating to photograph.

 For all of this work I was freediving up to a maximum of 10m and all the shots were taken on single breath holds.

 I mostly use a Nikonos V film camera (35mm) with black and white film, and the resulting silver gelatin prints are exquisite.
-A few years ago I used an Olympus micro four thirds digital camera (mirrorless) in housing which is easy to use and is not too bulky.
-I have then created a 5 x 4 negative from the digital file and printed from negative.
-It is a long process to create a negative from digital file but is so worth it when it comes to realising a beautiful hand crafted silver print.
-More recently I found an old Nikon F90 with a 2omm lens and underwater housing, which allows a slightly wider view than the Nikonos whilst sticking with film.
+A few years ago I tried an Olympus micro four thirds digital camera (mirrorless) in housing which is easy to use and is not too bulky.
+I then created a 5 x 4 negative from the digital file and printed from negative.
+It is a long process (to create a negative from digital file) but is so worth it when it comes to realising a beautiful hand crafted silver print.
+More recently I found an old Nikon F90 film camera with a 2omm lens with its original Subal underwater housing which allows a slightly wider view than the Nikonos.

 You also used netting and silk in your portfolio on nudes.
 Is this where the idea of using materials first took hold?

-My work on the human body has only just started and I have a long way still to go!
-I used nets and silk to show the nude figure in different way, to offer some mystery and at the same time softness.
-I asked my male models to drape silk around themselves producing almost androgynous figures, provoking images of the classical tradition of marble sculptures of human form.
-When William played around with some netting on his upper body the images resulted in hints of bridal dresses.
-The flow of cloth in my nude work also reminds me of my earlier work of the choir boys’ gowns captured for my study of the inner life at St George’s Chapel, Windsor Castle, and the netting is reminiscent of the fishing nets pulling in the catch early morning in Angola….
+My work on the human body has only just started; I still have a long way still to go!
+I used nets and silk to show the nude figure in a different way, to offer mystery and softness.
+I asked my male models to drape silk around themselves resulting in almost androgynous figures, provoking images of the classical tradition of marble sculptures of human form.
+When William played with the netting around his upper body the images hint at bridal dresses… this juxtaposition between his strong toned male torso and the feminine netting wrapped around him is beautiful.
+The focus on cloth is in earlier work – the cassocks worn by the Lay Clerks and Choir at St George’s Chapel, Windsor Castle (2006/07) and the netting is reminiscent of the fishing nets pulling in the catch early morning in Angola (1999/2000).

 Do you remember how you first came to photography?

 I acquired my first camera at age 14.
 I think it was a Pentax SLR.
 The camera came with me everywhere, I was so enthusiastic!
-I read books on photography and tried to learn from my mistakes.
-I started experimenting with black and white film.
-A friend of the family had access to processing facilities and offered to print my work and this is how I got to see my negatives worked into a good print, and I became increasingly interested in the printing process.
+I read books on photography and learnt from my trial and error.
+I experimented with black and white film.
+A friend of the family had access to processing facilities and offered to print my work – this is how I got to see my negatives worked into a good print, and subsequently I became increasingly interested in the printing process.

 Do you have any of negatives and prints from those early years?

-Yes, 35mm negs from the early 1980s.
-I have some favourites, portraits mostly, of my late brother and my sister, of music festivals, of women protestors at Greenham Common, of friends with back combed hair, smoking cigarettes and hanging out.
-Looking at these now, the prints really capture the culture and mood of the 80s, although at the time I did not understand how powerful photography was in being able to hold such moments over time.
+Yes, a lot of 35mm negs from the 1980s.
+I have some favourites, portraits mostly, of my late brother and my sister, of music festivals, of women protestors at Greenham Common, of friends with back-combed hair, smoking cigarettes, hanging out.
+The prints really capture the culture and mood of the 80s, although at the time I did not understand how powerful photography was in being able to hold such moments over time.